What? No drama?

 The lack of bureaucracy is impressive.
 “You’re shocked, mate!
 We offered money before you made your pitch, right?
 We make films here, we don’t talk about the bloody things.”

-Having no distributer leaves a small nation producing expensive home movies.
+Having no distributor leaves a small nation producing expensive home movies.
 To some degree the Norwegian model overcomes that problem.
-Laudably, it subsidises all its films, as many as a dozen a year, ensuring the producer gets the most from box office so he or she can invest in another film together with government grant aid.
+It subsidises all its films, as many as a dozen a year, ensuring the producer gets the most from box office so he or she can invest in another film together with government grant aid.
 The films get distributed in Scandinavian countries.
 A few make it to Europe.

 Government investment has a tendency to lead to hard-nosed commercial subject matter.
 If not a government grant the film has to make a profit, unless, that is, the state decrees a healthy level of ‘art house’ subject matter alongside populist material, the kind concerned with mature adult issues, and not super heroes running down corridors chased by fireballs.
-But the state should not choose scripts.
-It should discipline involvement to solely backing its indigenous filmmakers.
+But the state should not choose the subject matter.
+It should back indigenous filmmakers and only ensure they are capable of achievement.

 Broadcasters to the rescue

-To make all that work we need one terrestrial broadcaster mandated to invest in and transmit indigenous film, once cinemas show it.
+To make all that work we want for a reliable terrestrial broadcaster mandated to invest in and transmit indigenous film, once cinemas show it.
 Any profits can be used to sustain the distributor, with a good portion reinvested in Scottish-made movies.

 Adult content only